Rajib-bauri/delta_demo1/README.md

 # delta_demo1
-it is the git &amp; github class.
+This is the git &amp; github class. it's only for learning purpose.